Bullish vs. Bearish Markets: The Key Differences

 Implications for Investors

 Understanding whether the market is bullish or bearish is critical for investors because market sentiment significantly shapes investment decisions, risk management strategies, and portfolio performance.
-Here’s how this knowledge plays a central role:
+There also exists the idea of bull and bear traps which can catch investors off guard.
+You can read more about the bull and bear traps phenomenon in our article covering bull and bear traps in trading.

 Informed Decision-Making, Sector Rotation and Timing